 If the client application needs to be a stateful application for the end-user, where user logs in once and do other authorized operations after that, then each request from the client should contain all the information necessary to service the request – including authentication and authorization details.

-In today’s world, caching of data and responses is of utmost important wherever they are applicable/possible.
+In today’s world, the caching of data and responses is of utmost importance wherever they are applicable/possible.
 The webpage you are reading here is also a cached version of the HTML page.
 Caching brings performance improvement for the client-side and better scope for scalability for a server because the load has reduced.

 In REST, caching shall be applied to resources when applicable, and then these resources MUST declare themselves cacheable.
 Caching can be implemented on the server or client-side.

 REST allows you to use a layered system architecture where you deploy the APIs on server A, and store data on server B and authenticate requests in Server C, for example.
-A client cannot ordinarily tell whether it is connected directly to the end server, or to an intermediary along the way.
+A client cannot ordinarily tell whether it is connected directly to the end server or an intermediary along the way.